MerlinR/Hexital/README.md

 # df = pd.read_csv("path/to/symbol.csv", sep=",")
 # candles = Candle.from_dicts(df.to_dict("records"))

-my_ema = EMA(candles=candles, period=3)
-my_ema.calculate()

-# Indicator name is generated based on Indicator and parameters
-print(my_ema.name) # EMA_3
+print("Indicator name:", my_ema.name)  # EMA_3

-# Check if started generating Readings
-print(my_ema.has_reading) # True
+print("Has reading:", my_ema.has_reading)  # True

-# Get EMA indicator readings
-# Latest
-print(my_ema.reading()) # 8408.7552
+print("Latest EMA reading:", my_ema.reading())  # 8408.7552
-# All
+print("All EMA readings:", my_ema.as_list())
-print(my_ema.as_list()) # [None, None, 8004.6667, 4108.3333, 5708.1667, 7063.0833, 12414.0416, 15606.0208, 8518.5104, 8408.7552]
+# [None, None, 8004.6667, 4108.3333, 5708.1667, 7063.0833, 12414.0416, 15606.0208, 8518.5104, 8408.7552]

 # Add new
 my_ema.append(Candle.from_dict({'open': 19723, 'high': 4837, 'low': 11631, 'close': 6231, 'volume': 38993}))
+print("EMA readings after appending new candle:", my_ema.as_list())
-print(my_ema.as_list()) # [None, None, 8004.6667, 4108.3333, 5708.1667, 7063.0833, 12414.0416, 15606.0208, 8518.5104, 8408.7552, 7319.8776]
+ # [None, None, 8004.6667, 4108.3333, 5708.1667, 7063.0833, 12414.0416, 15606.0208, 8518.5104, 8408.7552, 7319.8776]

 # Check Reading and Prev Reading
-print(my_ema.reading()) # 7319.8776
+print("EMA reading:", my_ema.reading())  # 7319.8776
-print(my_ema.prev_reading()) # 8408.7552
+print("Previouse EMA reading:", my_ema.prev_reading())  # 8408.7552

 # How many EMA readings been generated
 print(my_ema.reading_count()) # 9

 # Purge Readings
 my_ema.purge()
-print(my_ema.reading()) # None
+print("EMA reading after purging:", my_ema.reading())  # None

-# Purge and Re-calculate
 my_ema.recalculate()
-print(my_ema.reading()) # 7319.8776
+print("EMA reading after recalculation:", my_ema.reading())  # 7319.8776

 # Recalculate latest
 my_ema.calculate_index("EMA_3")

-# Access other Readings (Reading get's the latest readings)
+# Access specific readings
-print(my_ema.reading("high")) # 4837
+print("Latest high reading:", my_ema.reading("high"))  # 4837

-# Access other specific Readings (Older readings)
-print(my_ema.reading("high", index=-2)) # 6584
+print("High reading at index -2:", my_ema.reading("high", index=-2))  # 6584

-# Easily view candlestick trends
-print(my_ema.falling()) # True
 ```

 ## Upcoming Features

 Roughly ordered in priority

-- Modular framework (like indicators) to repaint candles, E.G as Renko, Range, etc
 - More Indicators
 - More Movement methods
 - More Patterns
 - Indicator Pluggability, to allow easy extension of this library
-  - Allowing custom Indictors to be added
+  - Allowing easier custom Indictors to be added
 - Multiprocessing, of indictors stored within hexial Class.
   - Likely wont see increase in performance

 ## Testing

-Testing is a huge part of this library as it's incredibly difficult to ensure the accuracy of the indicator values being generated.
-In order to solve this this I rely on [Pandas-TA](https://github.com/twopirllc/pandas-ta) as my source of truth for the indicator values.
-Each indicator added to this library requires a test that uses the Pandas-TA lib indicator output as the expected result.
-Due to some difference's in the calculations done withinin Numpy, not all values are exactly identical, therefore if there are differences outside of the given 1 decimal place, than a pearson correlation coefficient is calculated to ensure correct correlation with the givne output.
+Testing is a critical aspect of this library due to the complexity of ensuring the accuracy of generated indicator values.
+To achieve this, I rely on [Pandas-TA](https://github.com/twopirllc/pandas-ta) as the source of truth for indicator values.
+Each indicator added to this library undergoes testing, where the output is compared against the corresponding indicator output from Pandas-TA.
+Due to slight differences in calculations, particularly within NumPy, not all values are exactly identical.
+Therefore, if differences exceed a given threshold (usually beyond one decimal place), a Pearson correlation coefficient is calculated to ensure correct correlation with the expected output.

 ### Speed Tests

-The following charts indicate the results and speed of Pandas-TA and Hexital both Bulk and Incremental calculations these are the following results of running Pandas-TA and hexital both in Bulk (_all candles calculated at once_) and incremental (_Caluclating after each new candle is added_); charts _1 and 2_.
+The following charts illustrate the results and speed of Pandas-TA and Hexital in both bulk and incremental calculations.
+These results are obtained from running Pandas-TA and Hexital in bulk (_all candles calculated at once_) and incremental(_Caluclating after each new candle is added_) modes; charts _1 and 2_.

-The incremental chart's here are calculating the TA, adding one, re-calculating up to N amount.
-Pandas-TA/Pandas/Numpy for incremental data is clearly a slow process, this from my understanding due to the underlying way numpy will append/concat data, having to re-create the memory rather than resize.
-This is why Numpy/Panda's recommend gathering all the data prior to running calculations on it.
-Whereby the bulk calculating in Pandas-TA is consistent with a small time increase with the amount of data.
-While `Hexital` running purely pythonic can run in quickly in bulk and incremental, with little to no extra overhead time; clearly performing far faster than Pandas-TA Incremental and even faster than Pandas-TA with smaller set of data.
+The incremental charts demonstrate the process of calculating technical analysis, adding one candle at a time, and recalculating up to a specified number of candles.
+It's evident that using Pandas-TA, Pandas, and NumPy for incremental data processing incurs significant performance overhead.
+This is primarily due to the underlying behavior of NumPy, which involves reallocating memory when appending or concatenating data, rather than resizing it.
+As a result, it's recommended in NumPy and Pandas documentation to gather all data prior to running calculations.
+On the other hand, Hexital, being purely Pythonic, exhibits efficient performance both in bulk and incremental processing, with minimal to no additional overhead time.
+It significantly outperforms Pandas-TA in incremental processing and even surpasses Pandas-TA in speed, especially with smaller datasets.

 ![EMA 10 test results.](tests/speed_tests/EMA_10.png)

-From chart _(3)_ you can clearly see that with bulk calculations with an extremely large dataset, Pandas-Ta performs better than `Hexital` in large Bulk data.
-Bulk calculations Pandas-TA going from 0.08 for 1,000 and staying there for 10,000, While Hexital Goes from 0.005 seconds for 1,000 to 0.05 seconds for 10,000.
-While Hexital is faster, there is a clear growth in process time.
-Therefore for backtesting with a large dataset, Pandas-TA will give you the best performance, whereas Hexital will continue to slow down.
+From chart _(3)_, it's evident that in bulk calculations with an extremely large dataset, Pandas-TA outperforms Hexital.
+Pandas-TA maintains consistent performance, with processing times starting at 0.08 seconds for 1,000 candles and remaining stable at this level for 10,000 candles.
+In contrast, Hexital exhibits faster processing times, starting at 0.005 seconds for 1,000 candles but increasing to 0.05 seconds for 10,000 candles.
+While Hexital is initially faster, there is a noticeable growth in processing time as the dataset size increases.
+Therefore, for backtesting with a large dataset, Pandas-TA offers superior performance, while Hexital may experience slowdowns.

 ![EMA 10 Bulk test results.](tests/speed_tests/EMA_10%20Bulk%20Calculations.png)